babincc/dart_hue/README.md

 **!!!!!!!!!!**

-**IMPORTANT NOTE:** This is the pure dart version of Flutter Hue.
+**IMPORTANT NOTE:** This is the pure Dart version of Flutter Hue.
 By stripping away its Flutter dependencies, this version is not as pleasant to use.
 If you are using Flutter, and do not need the pure Dart version, use [flutter_hue](https://pub.dev/packages/flutter_hue) instead.

 **!!!!!!!!!!**